 - the government’s proposal for a duty on employers to consider whether a job can be done flexibly and to make that clear when advertising roles.

 - Challenge assumptions that reduced hours means reduced commitment.
 Start tracking performance appraisals to ensure that flexible workers, and part-time workers, are not penalised by a workplace culture that values long hours and presenteeism.

 Happy Father’s Day to all Fathers and Father figures everywhere and here’s to those fathers who are already doing things differently and the many others who would like a better balance between their work and family life.

-If you need any advice on current rights for fathers in the workplace or how you can become more father friendly, please contact Clover HR We would be delighted to help.
+If you need any advice on current rights for fathers in the workplace or how you can become more father friendly to support their well-being, please contact Clover HR We would be delighted to help.

 Clover HR: Email address email@example.com